Christopher Hill (historian): Personal life

 Hill's second wife was Bridget Irene Mason (née Sutton), whom he married on 2 January 1956.
 She was the ex-wife of Stephen Mason, a fellow Communist and historian.
 Their daughter Kate died in a car accident in 1957.
 They had two other children: Andrew (born 1958) and Dinah (born 1960).

+Hill, along with Hobsbawm, was spied on by MI5 for decades.
+MI5 found that Abraham Lazarus confessed to an affair with Hill's first wife, Inez, in 1948.